 NOTE: This help guide was prepared by Radio.co and is for reference only.
 We advise to check the developer’s help resources for more in depth support with their software.

 Audio Hijack is from the creators of Nicecast, Rogue Amoeba.
-Now in its 4th edition, it's a beautifully simplistic DAW (Digital Audio Workspace) that's designed to make broadcasting, recording, and mixing shows extremely easy on any Mac.
+Now in its 4th edition, it's a beautifully simplistic DAW (Digital Audio Workspace) that's designed to make broadcasting, recording, and mixing shows easier than ever on Macs.

-Using blocks, you can send your audio to multiple places.
-For example, you can broadcast to your radio station, record your show, and listen to through your headphones.
-There's also built-in effects you can sandwich between these blocks to adjust the EQ, balance, ducking, and much more.
+Using blocks again, you can send your audio to multiple places (or outputs).
+For example, you can broadcast to your radio station, record your show, and listen through your headphones.

 Connecting Audio Hijack to Radio.co

 Rename your new session to something meaningful, like your radio station's name, by clicking on the Info icon in the top right corner of the window.

 Select the Broadcast block.
-Under Setup, enter in your Host Name, Port, and Password.
+Under Setup, select Shoutcast v1 & enter in your Host Name, Port, and Password.
 These details can be found under your Live tab in the Radio.co Dashboard.